Priyankapopuri08/PoPETs-Understanding-Privacy-Practices/ARTIFACT-EVALUATION.md

 Requested Badge: **Available**

 ## Description
-This repository contains 50 interview transcripts collected and analyzed for the 2026 Privacy Enhancing Technologies Symposium (PETS 26) paper titled *“I Just Press Allow”: Understanding Privacy Practices of New Internet*.
+This repository contains 50 interview transcripts collected and analyzed for the 2026 Privacy Enhancing Technologies Symposium (PETS 26) paper titled *“I Just Press Allow”: Understanding Privacy Practices of New Internet Users in Urban India*.

 The `interviews_1/` folder contains 50 files, each named using a unique identifier assigned to a specific participant (for instance, "P1" or "Participant 1").
 Before viewing the dataset, we recommend reading the paper for an understanding of the research questions and interview protocol.